 Boating While Intoxicated (BWI)

 If you have been charged with BWI, it is your right to speak with a qualified St. Paul DWI attorney as soon as possible.
-By consulting with your attorney at or soon after the time of the arrest, you can ensure your rights are not violated and that you receive the advice that you need to navigate the matter.
+By consulting with your attorney at, or soon after the time of the arrest, you can ensure your rights are not violated and that you receive the advice that you need.
 From there, work immediately begins on your case so you can receive the best possible result.

 COMMITTED DWI REPRESENTATION